-Let us help you reach an agreement in family legal matters
+Let us help you reach an agreement in family legal matters.

 Both parties must agree to participate when mediation is part of divorce.
-Because it is a voluntary process, either party may stop the mediation at any time if it becomes apparent that continuing is not in that party’s best interest.
+Because it is a voluntary process, either party may stop the mediation at any time if it becomes apparent that continuing is not in a party’s best interest.

-Mediation can often be a low risk, high reward alternative to litigation.
-It helps identify important issues, as well as weakness and strengths, in the case and helps to better prepare clients and their cases for Court.
+Mediation can often be a low-risk, high-reward alternative to litigation.
+It helps identify important issues, as well as weakness and strengths in the case and helps to better prepare clients and their cases for court.

-• Identify issues
+• Identify issues.

-• Identify helpful documents
+• Identify helpful documents.

-• Block off time
+• Block off time.

-• Know the cost
+• Know the cost.

-• Know who is responsible for paying for mediation
+• Know who is responsible for paying for mediation.

-• Decide whether or not it is important to continue the relationship with the opposing party
+• Decide whether or not it is important to continue the relationship with the opposing party.

-• Consider how comfortable you are proceeding in Court (Consult your attorney)
+• Consider how comfortable you are proceeding in court.
+(Consult your attorney.)

 The parties, the mediator, and possibly the parties’ attorneys attend mediation.
 Other people who may be involved in the process include family members and experts.

 The cost can vary depending on the mediator.
-However, the Court offers Mediation through its Access & Visitation Program, which can provide the service at little to no expense for qualified participants.
+However, the court offers mediation through its Access & Visitation Program, which can provide the service at little to no expense for qualified participants.
 See if you qualify today.